dougbutner/universal-consciousness/README.md

 10. [Outro](https://github.com/dougbutner/universal-consciousness/blob/master/The%207-11-12%20Model%20of%20Universal%20Consciousness/10.%20Outro.md)

 # About Aquarius Academy
 Aquarius Academy serves as a catalyst for collective consciousness connection.
-"Aquarius" is our current astrological age, and "Academy" is the teachings
+"Aquarius" is our current astrological age, and the "Academy" is the conscious connection happening throughout the Milky Way in this age.
-## This video course will be available soon, alongside our other free courses.
+## We produce courses and share beneficial information

 ![Screenshot 20200706 14.12.28.png](https://files.peakd.com/file/peakd-hive/aquarius.academy/wWAHbnus-Screenshot202020-07-062014.12.28.png)